by Texas Homesteader ~

 - 1 medium banana, cut into small chunks

 - extra chocolate chips for topping cookies (optional)

-In separate bowl, mix the mashed banana, 1/2 cup honey, 1/4 cup coconut oil, and 2 tsp vanilla.
+In separate bowl, mix the mashed banana, ½ cup honey, ¼ cup coconut oil, and 2 teaspoons of vanilla extract.

-Finally, press 3 to 4 extra chocolate chips into the top of the cookies.
+Finally, press 3 to 4 extra chocolate chips into the top of the cookies if desired. (optional)

 Bake for 12-14 minutes.